-This details the impact that our pupil premium activity had on students in the 2021 to 2022 academic year.
+This details the impact that our pupil premium activity had on students in the 2022 to 2023 academic year.

-Activity - Teaching Impact Contributions towards the appointment and retention of specific teaching staff, including in English, science and maths, as well as to the Senior Leadership Team and CPD Coordinator TLR to ensure high quality subject leadership and teaching Year 11 outcomes at both E&M4+ & 5+ improved to 64% (4+) & 42% (5+) more than 10% in each than 2019.
-Progress 8 Measure is -0.12, average progress and improved P8 score than 2019 Curriculum implementation resources, including resources for reading strategy, to support disadvantaged students At the recent inspection, (March 2022), Ofsted noted 'Leaders have introduced effective strategies to strengthen reading across the curriculum.
+Activity - Teaching Impact Contributions towards the appointment and retention of specific teaching staff, including in English, science and maths, as well as to the Senior Leadership Team and CPD Coordinator TLR to ensure high quality subject leadership and teaching Year 11 Progress 8 score in 2023 is +0.3, which is an above average Progress 8 score compared to all schools in England.
+Disadvantaged students' Progress 8 score is -0.06, showing a significant improvement in the progress score compared to summer 2022 and above the score for disadvantaged students in England.
+There is a progress gap between disadvantaged and non-disadvantaged students, but an overall improvement in progress scores and above the progress scores for England for schools and disadvantaged students respectively.
+Curriculum implementation resources, including resources for reading strategy, to support At the recent inspection in March 2022, Ofsted noted "Leaders have introduced effective strategies to strengthen reading across the curriculum.
 These include extra help for the weakest readers.
 Subject teachers focus on key words and encourage reading within subjects.
-These initiatives have helped to create a strong reading culture, which is evident across all years, including the sixth form.'
+These initiatives have helped to create a strong reading culture, which is evident across all years, including in the sixth form."